EvelynCleto/PortfolioV2/README.md

-# portifolio
+# portfolio

-Portfolio do desenvolvedor
+Developer Portfolio

-## Tarefas
+## Tasks

-O controle das tarefas desse projeto será realizado no GitHub
+The control of the tasks of this project will be carried out on GitHub

-## Icones
+## Icons

-- :package: nova funcionalidade
+- :package: new functionality
-- :up: atualização
+- :up: update
-- :beetle: correção de bug
+- :beetle: bug fix
 - :checkered_flag: release